A PARENTS GUIDE TO OUR SCHOOL

 How will my young person be included in activities outside the classroom including school trips?

 Off site activities form a significant part of the curriculum for all young people.
-In addition to extending their knowledge and understanding, o -site activities provide opportunity for the young people to develop and practice their social skills, and for them to manage new experiences.
+In addition to extending their knowledge and understanding, off-site activities provide opportunity for the young people to develop and practice their social skills, and for them to manage new experiences.

 Young people spend Wednesdays off-site, visiting places of educational interest such as museums, aquaria, houses and gardens.
 Rutland Water is easily accessible to The Shires and provides a wealth of opportunity for the young people to study natural habitats and to enjoy the freedom of being outdoors in a beautiful location.
 During the summer months there are weekly visits to the local seaside where young people can engage in beach sports, collect shells, build sandcastles and moats and generally experience the seaside environment.

 On a regular basis all young people are encouraged to access restaurants and café environments so that they are confident about eating and drinking in public places and so they learn the social conventions of selecting and buying snacks and meals.
 Young people use the means of communication with which they are most proficient so that they can independently make choices.
 High staff ratios ensure that the young people are individually supported so they can make their views understood.

 The Shires encourages older students to engage in work placements.
 These placements are carefully chosen so that they are closely matched to the needs of the individual.
 One of the more able young people has recently completed his rest year working one day a week in a nearby superstore.
 This very positive experience has given him the confidence to seek a part-time job at weekends, and has proved to him that he is capable of having a job despite the difficulties he experiences because of his autism.